Tomislav Karadžić: Irregularities in player sales and match-fixing

 For many years, Karadžić has been heavily criticized by public due to various reasons and decisions, which had catastrophic consequences for the Serbian football.
 After numerous serious irregularities in player sales (mostly for young players), serious suspicions of match-fixing, and an impending boycott of the Serbian top club Red Star Belgrade combined with sharp criticism of over half of the clubs in Serbian SuperLiga, Karadžić announced his resignation in late 2013.

 When criticism became public, he was in Budva on holiday, so therefore he didn't comment it in details, but referred to his critics as criminals.
-His adversary Zvezdan Terzic — a football administrator who also drew strong criticism by Serbian public for of similar reasons — called for the convening of a special meeting of the Federation Parliament and the immediate withdrawal.
+His adversary Zvezdan Terzić — a football administrator who also drew strong criticism by Serbian public for of similar reasons — called for the convening of a special meeting of the Federation Parliament and the immediate withdrawal.
 However, Karadžić not resigned and since then is even more under criticism.
 Accusations against him for administrative abuse, monopoly, and clientelism have been continued.

 Chants against Karadžić

 For a certain time, during the league matches, fans frequently start a chant against him which says "Tole, lopove!"
-(Tole, you are a thief!), and these are often supporters of both teams playing, even the fans of the biggest Serbian clubs and eternal rivals, Delije and Grobari.
-These chants have been sung even during the matches of the Serbian national team.
+(Tole, you are a thief!).
+Mostly Delije chanted this, while Grobari showed support for Tole since he was the president of FK Partizan and were against Zvezdan Terzić and Slaviša Kokeza, Tole's main enemies and critics.
+They sang "Ajmo Grobari, ajmo svi u glas, Tomislav Karadžić jedan je od nas" (Come on Grobari, sing out loud, Tomislav Karadžić is one of us).
+These chants have been sung even during the matches of the Serbia national team.